chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 ## <span id="str&char">Strings and characters</span>

-If you know a language like Perl or C, you\'ll find Haskell\'s notations for strings familiar.
+If you know a language like Perl or C, you'll find Haskell's notations for strings familiar.

 A text string is surrounded by double quotes.